miércoles, 29 de junio de 2011

 It was a March of rains, of suffocating heat,

-when I went to the farm where you were waiting for me,
+when I went to the hacienda where you awaited me,

-Already at night trying to enjoy my nap
+At night, while trying to enjoy my rest,

-I missed your presence and went looking for you.
+I missed your presence and went to seek you.

-I looked for you among the people with my five senses
+I searched among the people with all my senses,

-I walked through the hacienda and in the old mansion
+I walked through the hacienda and the old mansion,

 He carried your body, you kissed his skin

-Like never in life did you kiss me.
+as never in life had you kissed me.

-In your eyes you stuck your honey pupil
+In his eyes you fixed your honey‑sweet gaze,

-and again with your arms you squeezed it.
+and again with your arms you pressed him to you.

-and filled his mouth with your pink breasts,
+and filled his mouth with your rosy breasts,

-Your hands searched for me and I could feel you.
+your hands searched for me and I felt you.

-I could smell your hair and your scented skin;
+I could smell your hair and your perfumed skin;

-you looked at me for a moment and went back to sleep
+you looked at me briefly and returned to sleep.

-But I didn't do the same and in the distance you could hear
+But I did not, and in the distance I heard

-That night I advanced and in the shadows I saw
+That night advanced, and in the shadows I saw

 lunes, 28 de febrero de 2011